MrFriendCS/N5-CS/docs/N5-CS-SDD.md

 #### Individual value

-Elements in an array are accessed using the subscript operator `[ ]`,
+Elements in an array are numbered, starting at zero.
+They accessed using the subscript operator `[0]`, and the index position of the element.

 ``` python
 myArrayOfIntegers[0] = 65